gohugoio/hugo/content/en/functions/title.md

 {{ title "table of contents (TOC)" }} → "Table of Contents (TOC)"
 ```

 By default, Hugo adheres to the capitalization rules in the [Associated Press (AP) Stylebook].
-Change your [site configuration] if you would prefer to follow the [Chicago Manual of Style], or to use Go's convention of captilalizing every word.
+Change your [site configuration] if you would prefer to follow the [Chicago Manual of Style], or to use Go's convention of capitalizing every word.

 [Associated Press (AP) Stylebook]: https://www.apstylebook.com/
 [Chicago Manual of Style]: https://www.chicagomanualofstyle.org/home.html